Top 13 Historical Places in Pakistan That You Must Visit

 Tourism in Pakistan

 Pakistan is geographically and ethnically diverse, consisting of a large number of historical and cultural heritage sites.
 For the past few years, the tourism industry has been gaining popularity because of the incumbent government of Pakistan, as they have declared a judgment to end No Objection Certificates for foreign tourists seeking to visit certain parts of the country.
 A famous magazine CN Traveler has also published an article in which Pakistan was top-ranked to be the best holiday destination to visit in 2021 as well as in an article of “The Independent” Pakistan is also declared as the second-highest potential adventure destination.
+Also get to know about hill stations in Pakistan.

 In this blog, we are going to talk about the historical places in Pakistan.
 Below we have mentioned some of the famous historical places of Pakistan that are playing a massive role in boosting tourism.
 Read our blog Schools in Peshawar.